-- (a) "BATF" means the United States Department of the Treasury, Bureau of Alcohol, Tobacco, and Firearms. - (b) "Certified Firearms Safety Device Laboratory" or "Certified FSD Laboratory" means a laboratory that has been granted FSD Laboratory Certification by the DOJ. - (c) "COE" means a Certificate of Eligibility issued by the DOJ pursuant to subdivision (a)(4) of Penal Code section 12071 and the regulations issued thereunder after a check of state and federal files has determined that at the time the check was performed, and based upon available information, the applicant was not a person who was prohibited from possessing firearms pursuant to state and federal laws. - (d) "Common household tools" means: screwdrivers (8-10 inches in length, flathead or Phillips, flathead sizes up to 5/8 inches), pipe wrenches (9/2 -10 inches in length), vice grip pliers (9/2 -10 inches in length), other pliers (9/2 -10-inch arch joint, 6-6/2-inch slip joint, 6-6/2-inch long nose), hacksaws (12-inch, standard carbon steel blade), crowbars (16 inch), electric/cordless drills (1/3 horsepower corded/9.6 volt cordless), hammers (16 ounce), chisels (1/4-inch to 1-inch blade width wood chisels), and crescent wrenches (10 inch). - (e) "Completed Application" means: a completed Application for Firearms Safety Device Laboratory Certification, (DOJ Form FD 031), including application copies of any applicable licenses and/or certificates; any additional sheets of paper used to provide full and complete answers to questions on the application; and copies of the laboratory's written procedures relating to security and prohibited persons. - (f) "Corporation" means any entity organized under California Corporations Code section 102(a) or similar statute if not a California corporation. - (g) "Day" means a calendar day unless otherwise specified in these regulations. - (h) "Disabled" means defeating the Firearms Safety Device thereby rendering the firearm capable of firing: (expelling a projectile by the force of an explosion or other form of combustion). - (i) "DOJ" means the California Department of Justice. - (j) "DOJ-Approved Safety Device" means a firearms safety device that has been tested by a certified FSD laboratory, has been determined to meet the standards for firearms safety devices, and may be sold in California pursuant to Penal Code section 12088.2.
+- (a) "BATF" means the United States Department of the Treasury, Bureau of Alcohol, Tobacco, and Firearms. - "ATF" means the United states Department of Justine, Bureau of Alcohol, Tobacco, Firearms and Explosives. - (b) "Certified Firearms Safety Device Laboratory" or "Certified FSD Laboratory" means a laboratory that has been granted FSD Laboratory Certification by the DOJ. - (c) "COE" means a Certificate of Eligibility issued by the DOJ pursuant to subdivision (a)(4) of Penal Code section 12071 and the regulations issued thereunder after a check of state and federal files has determined that at the time the check was performed, and based upon available information, the applicant was not a person who was prohibited from possessing firearms pursuant to state and federal laws. - "Common household tools" means: screwdrivers (8-10 inches in length, flathead or Phillips, flathead sizes up to 5/8 inches), pipe wrenches (91⁄2 -10 inches in length), vice grip pliers (91⁄2-10 inches in length), other pliers (91⁄2 -10-inch arch joint, 6-61⁄2-inch slip joint, 6-61⁄2-inch long nose), hacksaws (12-inch, standard carbon steel blade), crowbars (16 inch), electric/cordless drills (1/3 horsepower corded/9.6 volt cordless), hammers (16 ounce), chisels (1/4-inch to 1-inch blade width wood chisels), and crescent wrenches (10 inch). - (e) "Completed Application" means: a completed Application for Firearms Safety Device Laboratory Certification, (DOJ Form FD 031), including application copies of any applicable licenses and/or certificates; any additional sheets of paper used to provide full and complete answers to questions on the application; and copies of the laboratory's written procedures relating to security and prohibited persons. - (f) "Corporation" means any entity organized under California Corporations Code section 102(a) or similar statute if not a California corporation. - (g) "Day" means a calendar day unless otherwise specified in these regulations. - (h) "Disabled" means defeating the Firearms Safety Device thereby rendering the firearm capable of firing (expelling a projectile by the force of an explosion or other form of combustion). - (i) "DOJ" means the California Department of Justice. - (j) "DOJ-Approved Safety Device" means a firearms safety device that has been tested by a certified FSD laboratory, has been determined to meet the standards for firearms safety devices, and may be sold in California pursuant to Penal Code section 12088.2.